rapioanfernee/react-todo-list/README.md

 ## Steps to run

 - run `npm install`
-- create a `.env` file and copy the contents of `.env.example` to the created file
+- create a `.env` file in the root directory of the project and copy the contents of `.env.example` to the created file